 Sustainable, green building is becoming more important than ever.
 Not only because of environmental laws and policies, also because clients and the people who use these buildings (tenants, employees) are demanding a more green approach in all sectors of the construction industry.
 That results in an interesting market where a lot of innovation is going on.

 But sustainability doesn’t only mean the use of green materials: it can be done in all possible sectors of the building industry.
-For example, you can decrease your environmental footprint by showing your 3D models online, instead of traveling to and from your clients multiple times.
+For example, you can decrease your environmental footprint by showing your 3D models online, instead of traveling to and from your clients multiple times which in turn reduces the amount of carbon dioxide emitted.
 By using an online platform for your 3D models, such as Xuver, you also reduce the time it takes to make a decision on the building process as sharing your 3D model is as simple as sending your client a browser link, after which everyone walks around in it.

 Using Xuver results in an overall smoother and quicker communication process between designer, client, construction company and anyone else who is involved in the building process, which makes your project just a little greener.